 Chatoyance in Popular Culture and Jewelry

 Materials like silk and alpaca can also exhibit a chatoyant lustre, adding to their visual appeal in fashion.
-The cat’s eye effect is often associated with strength and courage, contributing to the popularity of these gemstones as symbols of protection.
+The cat’s eye effect is often associated with strength and courage, contributing to the popularity of these gemstones as symbols of protection and power.
 Historically, cat’s eye gemstones have been viewed as protective amulets, carried by warriors to shield against malevolent forces.
 This rich symbolism continues to enhance their desirability in modern jewelry.

 Beyond their aesthetic appeal, chatoyant gemstones are valued for their supposed metaphysical benefits.
 In holistic healing practices, these gems bring clarity, focus, and protection to those who wear them.
 This combination of beauty and perceived benefits makes chatoyant gems popular in fashion and wellness circles.